-- The best two units of English and - The best eight units from the remaining units, subject to the provision that no more than two units of Category B courses be included
+- The best two units of English and - The best eight units from the remaining units

 1.5 HSC Minimum Standards

 Students need to meet the HSC minimum standard to receive the HSC.
 To show they meet the HSC minimum standard, students need to achieve Level 3 or 4 in short online reading, writing and numeracy tests of skills for everyday life.